tappyy/what-is-anne-up-to/src/blog-posts/3_the-return-of-the-shorts.md

 title: The Return of the Shorts 👖
 date: '2019-10-18'
 ---
+A quick one this time!
 Remember the shorts from the last email?
-Dave mustn't have liked the Cotton Chino Shorts with Belt because this email was Debenhams confirming the return of said Chino Shorts with Belt.
+Dave mustn't have liked the Cotton Chino Shorts with Belt because this email was from Debenhams and it confirmed the return of said Chino Shorts with Belt.